devo002/Handwriting_generation/README.md

 - [Handwriting_line_generation](https://github.com/herobd/handwriting_line_generation/) – provided the foundation for line-level handwriting generation, which we integrated into our web application.
 - [Emuru-autoregressive-text-img](https://github.com/aimagelab/Emuru-autoregressive-text-img) – offered an alternative approach to text-to-image generation.

-I thank the authors for making their code publicly available.
+I thank the authors for making their code publicly available to use.